Go to page content

 Don’t forget to clean your tongue!
 Poor dental hygiene can make your tongue look yellowish.

-A yellow tongue can indicate bacterial overgrowth or a buildup of skin cells.
-This is the result of poor dental hygiene, smoking, psoriasis, or in rare cases, jaundice.
+A yellow tongue can indicate bacterial overgrowth or a buildup of skin cells due to poor dental hygiene, smoking, psoriasis, or, in rare cases, jaundice.
+In TCM, a yellow tongue suggests Damp Heat, often seen in chronic inflammatory conditions like IBD and skin eruptions such as acne, psoriasis, or eczema.

 A purple or blue tongue